shuaimu/homepage/_site/teaching/ds/20fa/notes/rpc.md

 ## At most once
 * clients use a globally unique xid for each request
 * servers keep a buffer of previous results
-* keep a window of outstanding requests
+* keep a window of outstanding requests and force ordering
-* force ordering
   * clients use sequentially increasing xid
   * servers block on "holes"
-* exactly once?
-  * clients may fail
-  * write the buffer to durable storage and never delete
+* alternative: write the buffer to durable storage and never delete

+## Exactly once?
+* "eventually"
+* theoratically not possible with asynchronous network